+90% of UToledo master's students in social work find employment within six months of graduation.

 Full accreditation by the Council of Social Work Education.

 Broad clinical and classroom experience.
 UToledo social work graduate students are trained to work with a wide range of populations, from children to seniors.
-They have access to state-of-the-art technology and graduate with more than 500 hours of field work.
+They have access to state-of-the-art technology and graduate with more than 900 hours of field work.

 Human trafficking experts.
 UToledo is at the forefront of human trafficking research and advocacy.
 Our School of Social Justice houses the Human Trafficking and Social Justice Institute.
 The institute engages in research, community organizing, teaching and policy work.
-Its annual, international conference is the oldest and most prestigious in the nation.
+Its annual international conference is the oldest and most prestigious in the nation.
 UToledo students attend for free.

 Financial assistance.
 M.S.W. graduate students can apply for graduate assistantships within the social work department or through the graduate school office.

 UToledo M.S.W. graduates are prepared to work in diverse settings with a variety of clients.
+Our graduates choose jobs in a variety of types of social work, including:

 "During my time as an intern at the Toledo Area Humane Society, I was given the task of coordinating the Hope and Recovery Pets (HARP) program.
 This program provides emotional-support animals for low-income individuals with chronic mental-health diagnoses.
 Through my role as HARP coordinator, I saw firsthand the impact of the human-animal bond on our clients’ mental health."